ordina-jworks/ordina-jworks.github.io/_posts/2017-11-15-JavaDay-Ukraine-2017.md

 As a bonus for his talk, Burr also explained one of the new service meshes out there called [Istio](https://istio.io/){:target="_blank"}.
 It promises to deliver **an open platform to connect, manage, and secure microservices**.
-Using a sidecar proxy inside each pod called **Envoy** and some governing tools such as Istio Pilot and Mixer, it solves many of the problems that microservice architectures pose, such as secure inter-service communication, service discovery, circuit breaking, intelligent routing and loading balancing, etc...
+Using a sidecar proxy inside each pod called **Envoy** and some governing tools such as Istio Pilot and Mixer, it solves many of the problems that microservice architectures pose, such as secure inter-service communication, service discovery, circuit breaking, intelligent routing and load balancing, etc...
 This seems like a very promising technology inside of the Kubernetes and Openshift world and we will keep a close eye on it.

 There was [a talk from **Ray Tsang** at Devoxx about Istio](https://www.youtube.com/watch?v=AGztKw580yQ){:target="_blank"} which was very interesting and entertaining, as always.